moechaker/DFF_Test_Bench/README.md

 ## Usage

-To run the FIFO design verification test bench, follow these steps:
+To run the design verification test bench, follow these steps:

 1. Visit this link: https://www.edaplayground.com/x/GMz7
 2. Top right, hit login and create an account